Population-Transcriptomics/C1-CAGE-preview/tutorial.md

 single transcript molecules with umicount and the level1 script.

-This tutorial assumes that all the software mentioned in the above paragraph are already installed on your system and ready tu use from the command-line.
+This tutorial assumes that all the software mentioned in the above paragraph are already installed on your system and ready to use from the command-line.
 If this is not the case, please refer to the 'Prerequisite' section.